AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Wisconsinhttps://wisconsindot.gov/Pages/dmv/license-drvs/susp-or-rvkd/traf-safety.aspxOWI convictions, or suspended for having 12, 13, or 14 pointsNot listed, but 3 for motorcyclistsNot listedNot listedNot listedNot listed

-Most defensive driving courses only take about four to eight hours, depending on the state.
+Most defensive driving courses take about four to eight hours, depending on the state.
 Use the chart above or contact your local court to find approved courses in your state.

 Defensive Driving Tips